Nature and Art: Plot

 A month passes, one morning Henry is walking through the woods, when he hears a groan, through the mist he sees the figure of a female, who runs away.
 He spots a new born baby boy left on the ground, covering the baby, decides to bring it to Rebecca.
 While walking he notices a cord around the baby's neck, realising that the parent had considered killing the baby, before leaving it in the wood.
 Explaining to Rebecca how he found the baby, they decide to hide it at Rebecca's, so it will not be taken, or the mother prosecuted.
 The mother of the child is Agnes, believing the baby to be dead, by her hand, she is tormented.
 Rebecca manages to hide the baby for weeks, until her father and sisters find out.
-They assume the child is Rebecca, and regardless of her denials threaten to throw her out, unless she confesses who the father is.
+They assume the child is Rebecca's, and regardless of her denials threaten to throw her out, unless she confesses who the father is.
 After much interrogation and threats, Rebecca reluctantly names Henry as the father.
 Rebecca's father immediately leaves for William Snr house, where he relays the news of Henry's sinful conduct, to William Snr.
 He is astonished at the news and calls for William, who reacts in the same horrified manner, forgetting his own seduction of Agnes.
 They call for Henry, who immediately denies Rebecca is the mother, declaring her virtuous, and proceeds to tell the truth of finding the baby.
 Rebecca is brought to the house, admits to declaring herself mother and Henry father to the baby.
 She is made to swear of the admission on the bible.
 Henry, not wanting Rebecca to confess a lie, stops them, asking to marry Rebecca.
 It is seen by William Snr as an admission of guilt, as punishment for the seduction then lying about it, Henry is banished from his uncle's house.